danielsaidi/website_danielsaidi/collections/_posts/2020/2020-12-09-building-a-tvos-app-in-swiftui.md

 ### Search

 The Search screen can be used to search for movies.
-Just like Favorites and All Titles, this is a single section and therefore uses a grid.
+Just like Favorites and All Titles, it has a single section and therefore uses a grid.

 ![A screenshot of the Search screen]({{page.assets}}search.jpg)

-Search has a custom-made header, since there is no native search component in SwiftUI (yet).
+Search has a custom-made header, since there's no native search component in SwiftUI (yet).
 It opens a full screen input and performs a search when tapping ”done”.

 ![A screenshot of the search input view]({{page.assets}}search-input.jpg)

 I faced two problems with this.
-First, that dictation inserts invalid chars into the text string.
-The text must be therefore be cleaned up.
-Also, there is no native way to change ”done” to ”Search”without having to wrap a native UIKit text field.
+First, dictation inserts invalid chars into the dictation string, so it must be cleaned up.
+Also, there's no native way to change "done" to "Search" without wrapping a native UIKit text field.

 This screen also lazy loads more content as the user scrolls.